 An examination of techniques associated with the collection, display, analysis, and storage of spatial data, and the use of geographic information systems (GIS) for mapping crime patterns and understanding related public safety issues.

 Crime Control Theory and Research (3)

 Seminar.
-Analyzes theory and research on crime control, including theories of deterrence and social control, their applications in crime control strategies, and the impacts of crime control strategies based on general and specific deterrence, as well as incapacitation strategies.
-Review and critique of research on the effects of criminal and civil legal sanctions and problems in implementing effective sanctions.
+Students analyze theory and research on crime control, including theories of deterrence and social control, their applications in crime control strategies, and the impacts of crime control strategies based on general and specific deterrence, as well as incapacitation strategies.
+They also review and critique research on the effects of criminal and civil legal sanctions and problems in implementing effective sanctions.
 Methodological issues in the research on crime control assessed.
 Research on applications of crime control theory to specific crime problems reviewed.